twhughes/Accelerator_Inverse_Design/README.md

 [Method for Computationally Efficient Design of Dielectric Laser Accelerator Structures](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-25-13-15414 "Method for Computationally Efficient Design of Dielectric Laser Accelerator Structures")

 ## How to run simulation
-Just run the script "optimization.m".
+Just run the script "optimize.m".
 The FDFD code and sparse matrix LU-factoring code is located in "dependencies/".
 The entire directory needs to be added to the path to work correctly

 ## Citing our work